davidthe/SeaLights/README.md

-# SeaLights
+# SeaLights Exercise

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.2.
+This project is an implementation of a frontend application using Angular, NgRx store, and reactive forms.
+The project includes two main views: a form to add a new user and a list to display added users.

 - [X] Create User
 - [X] Add / Remove an Address